 And while this is all well and good, the big question asset managers are asking themselves is, what’s the ROI?
 Do I need to add a gym or roof terrace to my building just to be competitive, or is it actually driving net effective rents?
 Are there lower expense, higher value impact amenities I can incorporate that do a better job of improving my bottom line?

-According to many of the executives I speak to, we’re just not there in terms of answering those questions.
+According to many of the commercial real estate asset management executives I speak to, we’re just not there in terms of answering those questions.
 But strides are being made in the right direction.
 Some owners are going as far as to hire dedicated global tenant experience strategists to ensure they are keeping up with the trends and offering the amenities that traditional office spaces simply haven’t caught on to yet.

 3. Data-driven decision making is finally here